-So simply looking at our manometer doesn’t tell us the whole story, as we can consume more air during a 30 minute dive to 35 meter as we do during 1 hour dive to 8 meters.
+So simply looking at our manometer doesn’t tell us the whole story, as we can consume more air during a 30-minute dive to 35 meters than we do during a 1-hour dive to 8 meters.

 When we know our SAC, we can make estimations as to how much air we will likely use during a dive to any given depth, allowing us to factor air consumption into our dive planning.